 Seasonal Worker Jobs in USA with Visa Sponsorship

-Seasonal worker visa sponsorship is available through H-2A (agricultural) and H-2B (non-agricultural) visas, both of which require employer sponsorship and a formal petition filed with USCIS.
+Seasonal worker visa sponsorship is available through H-2A visa (agricultural) and H-2B visa (non-agricultural) visas, both of which require employer sponsorship and a formal petition filed with USCIS.
 Roles span farming, landscaping, hospitality, and resort operations.
 Most positions don't require a degree, but employers must demonstrate they couldn't fill the role with U.S. workers.

 See All Seasonal Worker Jobs